US Japan Fam

 Of course we know screen time should to be limited.
 They need fresh air and exercise.
 They have school and homework.
 They need to be kids and run around and play with siblings and friends in real life!

 When it's gaming time, I'm happy to indulge because I know it's a true passion for them.
 But I don't especially want to sit there watching them play, monitoring every moment of their screen time.
 Do you??
+There are different sorts of games that you can enjoy with kids, such as car games, puzzles, word games, mind games.

 Did you know 50% of kids who play video games have encountered online predators or cyberbullying?
 Shocking right?!
 More than 19 million American children have suffered from bullying or harassment in online multiplayer games.
 Terrified yet??